-Mark Perry is a senior analyst at the Quincy Institute.
+Mark Perry was a senior analyst at the Quincy Institute.
 He is a widely published military and foreign affairs reporter and analyst.
-He is the author of ten books, including The Pentagon’s Wars: The Military’s Undeclared War Against America’s Presidents (Basic Books, 2017); The Most Dangerous Man In America: The Making of Douglas MacArthur (Basic Books 2014); Talking To Terrorists (Basic Books, 2010); Partners in Command (Penguin Press, 2007); Grant and Twain (Random House, 2004); A Fire In Zion: Inside the Israeli-Palestinian Peace Process (William Morrow, 1995); and Four Stars: the Joint Chiefs of Staff and America’s Civilian Leaders (Houghton Mifflin, 1989).
+He was the author of ten books, including The Pentagon’s Wars: The Military’s Undeclared War Against America’s Presidents (Basic Books, 2017); The Most Dangerous Man In America: The Making of Douglas MacArthur (Basic Books 2014); Talking To Terrorists (Basic Books, 2010); Partners in Command (Penguin Press, 2007); Grant and Twain (Random House, 2004); A Fire In Zion: Inside the Israeli-Palestinian Peace Process (William Morrow, 1995); and Four Stars: the Joint Chiefs of Staff and America’s Civilian Leaders (Houghton Mifflin, 1989).
 The Boston Globe named his book on Gen. MacArthur the best non-fiction work of 2014.
 Mark served as a senior foreign policy analyst and political director for Vietnam Veterans of America Foundation, which founded the International Campaign to Ban Landmines, which won the 1997 Nobel Peace Prize.
-He is a graduate of Boston University.
+He was a graduate of Boston University.